rubenIzquierdo/lda_wsd/README.md

 As the Ancora corpus can not be distributed by ourselves, you will need to download it by yourself on [http://clic.ub.edu/corpus/es/ancora].
 The rest of installation is automatic by using one installation scripts.
 In summary:
-* Clone this repository: `git clone XXX`
+* Clone this repository: `git clone https://github.com/rubenIzquierdo/lda_wsd`
-* Download the ancora corpus and unzip it under $PATH/data/ancora_corpus
+* Download the ancora corpus and unzip it under lda_wsd/data/ancora_corpus
-* Run the installation script `. install.sh`
+* Run the installation script `. install.sh` on the lda_wsd folder

 This script will install all the dependencies and libraries required (gensim, KafNafParserPy) and the Ancora corpus will be converted to the NAF format automatically on the folder $PATH/ancora_naf.